c-shubh/website/blog/2024-11-23-til-accessing-app-data-adb.md

 tags: [TIL]
 ---

-TIL how to access an app's data directory using adb.

 While working on an Android app, I had some issues with the SQLite database and wanted to delete it.
 This db is stored in the app's internal data directory (`/data/data/com.cshubh.myapp`), which is inaccessible using file managers on the device.

 <!-- truncate -->